GeoscienceAustralia/GA-SaMMT/docs/source/add_topographic_attributes_high.rst

 1. *minDepth*: the minimum water depth within the feature polygon
 2. *maxDepth*: the maximum water depth within the feature polygon
-3. *depthRange*: the difference in water depth within the feature polygon, which is calculated by :eq:`depth-range`
+3. *depthRange*: the difference in water depth within the feature polygon, which is calculated by equation :eq:`depth-range`
 4. *meanDepth*: the mean water depth within the feature polygon
 5. *stdDepth*: the standard deviation of the water depths within the feature polygon
 6. *minGradient*: the minimum slope-gradient within the feature polygon
 7. *maxGradient*: the maximum slope-gradient within the feature polygon
-8. *gradientRange*: the difference in slope-gradient within the feature polygon, which is calculated by :eq:`gradient-range`
+8. *gradientRange*: the difference in slope-gradient within the feature polygon, which is calculated by equation :eq:`gradient-range`
 9. *meanGradient*: the mean slope-gradient within the feature polygon
 10. *stdGradient*: the standard deviation of the slope-gradients within the feature polygon